Martingale Collar vs Choke Collar

 Martingale collars are designed specifically for dogs with heads that are smaller than their necks.
 These collars gently tighten against the dog’s neck if they pull, back up, or spin.
 It is typically worn by greyhounds, whippets, Italian Greyhounds, Salukis, Borzoi, and Wolfhounds.

-A martingale collar is generally made out of fabric or nylon that forms a circle like most collars and has a crescent shape on the back formed by another section of the same material.
-The larger loop of the collar fits around the dog’s neck, and the smaller loop sits at the back of the neck and has a D-ring which attaches to the leash.
+How does a martingale collar work?
+The larger loop of the collar fits around the dog’s neck, and the smaller loop sits at the back of the neck and has a D-ring that attaches to the leash.
 When relaxed, the martingale collar fits loosely and keeps your dog comfortable.
 But, when the dog tries to pull, the second loop tightens the fabric around the dog’s neck for a gentle no-pull effect.

 Martingale Collar Pros